European Demos Held Over Amazon Fires - UrduPoint

 Several hundred people gathered opposite the central London embassy, unfurling signs reading "Stop Destruction Now", "Save Our Planet" and "I Want You To Panic".

-The demonstrators chanted "climate justice" and "save the Amazon" as a drummer played and young children drew rainbows and other images on the pavement with coloured chalks.
+The demonstrators chanted "climate justice" and "save the Amazon" as a drummer played and young children drew rainbows and other images on the pavement with coloured chalk.

-"We want to do something to stand in solidarity with people of Brazil," English teacher Luisa Brown, 36, told AFP.
+"We want to do something to stand in solidarity with people of Brazil," English teacher Luisa Steward, 36, told AFP.

 "Also, we have children and would like for them to grow up in a world which has its lungs."
 In Amsterdam several hundred protesters briefly staged a so-called "die-in" lying down in a central square as part of the "Fridays for Future" environmental protest movement started by Swedish teenage activist Greta Thunberg.